Human Excreta Trash Landfills of the Future

-Poo organic waste and inorganic waste are serious problems in Africa relating to broken windows theory but also supporting many recycling businesses.
+Human excreta organic waste and inorganic waste are problems in African trash landfills relating to broken windows theory but also creating jobs.

-Organic waste such as poo is the leading type of waste product in Africa.
+Organic waste such as human feces and urine are the leading type of waste product in Africa.
 Africa’s broken windows theory is visible sign of cities volume of waste which is increasing in accordance with the continuous growth of urban citizens.

 Broken windows theory is a sociological theory proposed by James Q. Wilson and George Kelling stating that visible signs of chaos and disobedience in an environment encourage misbehavior leading to serious crimes.